dipy/dipy/doc/user_guide/installation.rst

 Note on python versions
 -----------------------
-DIPY requires a modern Python environment .
-For a detailed list of supported Python,NumPy,and compiler versions , please refer to our :ref:`toolchain-roadmap`.
+DIPY requires a modern Python environment.
+For a detailed list of supported Python, NumPy, and compiler versions, please refer to our :ref:`toolchain-roadmap`.

+.. include:: ../links_names.inc